Wage and Hour ViolationsLitigation: It's What We Do.

 - Misclassifying employees as “independent contractors”

-California employers may improperly classify their employees to avoid paying payroll taxes, minimum wage, and overtime.
+- Employers might improperly classify their employees to avoid paying payroll taxes, minimum wage, and overtime.
 There are also other employee rights involved with misclassification, such as meal breaks, rest breaks, expense reimbursement, etc.

 - Whether a service rendered requires a special skill